abi-sheks/abi-sheks/README.md

 </picture>

 ## About me
 I'm a developer just getting started.
 Love working on web dev (clearly), low level learning is something I also consistently pursue.
-Oh, also clearly a huge berserk fan.
+Oh, also clearly a huge Berserk fan.

+> Think only about your art.
+>
+> -- <cite>Miyamoto Musashi (?)</cite>